jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 I didn't have any spare servers to run a script, so looked for some kind of service that could host and run it for free.
 I came across [Pipedream](https://pipedream.com/) which fit the bill perfectly.

-It allows 333 invocations per day on their free plan.
+It allows 333 "invocations" per day on their free plan.
 I only needed this web scraper for 3-4 days, so this would determine how often I could run my script.

-333 invocations divided by 24 hours a day, divide 60 minutes per hour by that, gives you an 4 invocation every 5 minutes-ish.
+333 invocations divided by 24 hours a day, divide 60 minutes per hour by that, gives you roughly an invocation every 5 minutes.

 I signed up for Pipedream's free tier and started a new workflow.